Bang1338/wordle-today/PREVIOUS.md

 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "K"
+  Ends with the letter "E"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  The shell or husk, especially of grains (e.g. corn/maize) or nuts (e.g. walnuts).
+  A type of soft leather, made from calfskin, with a brushed texture to resemble fabric, often used to make boots, clothing and fashion accessories.
 </details>

 ## ANSWER